anders88/jsonbuddy/README.md

 0.6.0   | Buffixes.
 A little documentation.
 Make apis of JsonArray and JsonObject more simular.
 0.6.1   | ObjectStream from array.
 Parsing from InputStream reintroduced 0.7.0   | Using Number class to handle numbers.
 Supporting Optional.
-Minow tweaks 0.7.1   | Bugfix to handle integers as floats and doubles
+Minow tweaks 0.7.1   | Bugfix to handle integers as floats and doubles 0.7.2   | Bugfix to ovverriden classes as part of list in POJO mapping

 # Licence